Find AD accounts using Password-Not-Required (blank password)

 Having visibility to this configuration as well as other dangerous password settings in the environment is especially important to prevent password spraying attacks and other types of password attacks.
 Using PowerShell, you can search Active Directory for the Password-not-required attribute and see which accounts on which this may be configured.

 A much better approach is using a solution that provides an automated way to gain visibility to not only blank passwords, but also many other dangerous passwords such as re-used passwords and breached passwords.
-Specops Password Auditor is a great tool that provides a free way to have the tools needed to see these types of risks in the environment and mitigate them before they can be exploited by an attacker.
+Specops Password Auditor is a free, read-only tool that provides a simple way to see these types of risks in the environment and mitigate them before they can be exploited by an attacker.

 brandon lee writer